kiliankoe/yaac/README.md

 ### Browse and edit

-`yaac browse` shows a search box, the matching notes sorted by their sort field, and the selected note's fields, tags, and cards.
-The panes sit side by side on wide terminals and stack on narrow ones, and the note's text wraps at 120 columns.
+`yaac browse` shows a search box, the matching notes sorted by their sort field below it, and the selected note's fields, tags, and cards under those, wrapped at 120 columns.
 A query on the command line runs right away; without one the search box is focused.
 The search runs as you type.
 Enter or esc leaves the box so that j/k move through the results, the arrow keys move either way, and `/` returns to the box.
 An empty box lists nothing; `deck:*` lists every note.
 Images in fields are drawn the same way as in review.

 | Key                          | Action                                                         |
 | ---------------------------- | -------------------------------------------------------------- |